mahdinazmi/Flutter-ToDo/README.md

 # Dependency Injection
 For dependency injection, the get_it library is used, which is a very simple library for dependency injection.
 In the service locator file, the required classes and usecases are registered as singletons.

+# Database
+The floor library is used for the local database.
+Floor provides a neat SQLite abstraction for your Flutter applications.It comes with automatic mapping between in-memory objects and database rows while still offering full control of the database with the use of SQL.